lmarecha-creator/mcafeecloudguru/content/005_Welcome/_index.md

 # Lab Welcome

 Thank you for attending this lab session!
 Here is a brief introduction of the lab objectives and what we hope you learn today.

-{{% notice info %}}
-Please note: At noon today we will be serving lunch and you can continue the lab for an additional hour if needed.
-We would also ask that you complete the survey at the end of these labs.
-Your feedback is extremely important!
-{{% /notice %}}